Piggy3590/MaskedAIRevamp/README.md

 + MaskedEnemyOverhaul mod by HomelessGinger.
 + Skinwalkers by RedbugRedfern.
-+ LC Masked Fix mode in kuba6000.
++ LCMaskedFix mod by kuba6000.